The Eye Master Collection, $39 Ulta

 Again, it’s easier for me to show you than to explain how to do it.
 I absolutely love this cut crease makeup tutorial by

 Princess Bellaaa.
-She makes it look incredibly easy, and those pigments are unreal.👇🏼👇🏼👇🏼 VIDEO 6.
+She makes it look incredibly easy, and those pigments are unreal.👇🏼👇🏼👇🏼 6.
 How To Tightline Eyes and Line The Waterline

 Tightlining your eyes is all about closing out those flesh tones between your eyeball and eyelash line.
 It’s incredibly easy to do and gives you a much more polished look.